 The cafe WiFi just about works on the picknic tables nearest the doors.

-Occasionally the ambience is overrun by load thespian types talking loudly.
-But that’s the risk you take at a theatre.
+Occasionally the ambience is overrun by a load thespian types talking loudly.
+But that’s the risk you take at an arts centre.

 There’s not many places in London where a quality home cooked meal (including some ingredients home-grown in their garden) can be bought for only about a fiver (£5.)